MURPH 2026

 BUT:

 Murph is hard, and most people should scale to finish near the 1-hour mark.
-If you're unsure, ask a coach — we’ll help you set up a plan that won’t wreck your soul (in a bad way). -
+If you're unsure, ask a coach — we’ll help you set up a plan that works for you and won’t destroy your soul. -

 Nope.